LittleKingsguard/Eternity-Core/Books/Advice/88Adages.md

 28.
 29.
 30.
-31. If a veteran makes a rookie mistake, it wasn't a mistake. -- False Opening
+31. If a 'rookie mistake' should have killed them by now, it's not a mistake. -- False Opening
 32. A predictable enemy is a reliable friend. -- Mastery of the Unknowing Pawn
 33.
 34.